Review: Ruby on Rails - Up and Running

 - This review has also been posted to RubyDC.org

-I was recently provided with a PDF copy of by the Adams Morgan Ruby Users Group.
+I was recently provided with a PDF copy of Ruby on Rails – Up and Running by the Adams Morgan Ruby Users Group.
 As you can imagine, books on Ruby (and Rails) are about to flood the shelves as the publishing industry gets on the RoR bandwagon.
 I wanted to see how well a book could cover the fast-moving framework and in what ways it could improve my understanding of Rails.

 The book is organized around creating a photo sharing web application step-by-step.
 Off the bat, I was puzzled to see “Installing Rails” as the last chapter in the book.
 Having a working runtime enhances the value of the book to the reader.
 On the flip side, I was pleased to see Mongrel mentioned as one of the web servers available for Rails development, a sign of the freshness of the content.